 Gifting rose to nearly 20% of all sales on Drizly in the month of December, double the amount of share in December of 2020.

-The developments we’re seeing underline the need for some serious marketing adaptations.
+The developments we’re seeing underline the need for some serious alcohol marketing adaptations.
 The following guide will give you a better understanding of some of the key trends that are shaking and stirring the alcohol business, and the tips you’ll need in order to thrive.
 See also this post on alcohol marketing strategies.